Tain, Scotland Guide

 Day Trips

-Approx. 50 minutes by car The capital of the Highlands, Inverness offers a blend of history, culture, and natural beauty.
+Approximately 1 hour by car to the Loch Ness Centre in Drumnadrochit.
+The capital of the Highlands, Inverness offers a blend of history, culture, and natural beauty.
 Explore Inverness Castle, wander along the River Ness, and visit the Inverness Museum and Art Gallery.
-It's a vibrant city with plenty of shops, restaurants, and pubs to enjoy.
+A short drive takes you to Culloden Battlefield, a poignant historical site, and the mysterious Clava Cairns.
+Enjoy the vibrant city center with its shops, restaurants, and traditional pubs.

 Travel Time